SPIX23/shaiya-solutions/ep5/readme.md

 * an updated version of shen's item mall solution for ep5 servers along with the source code

+* an ep5 ps_game that has been reversed to have no custom dll injections for those that don't want an item mall

 * a possible solution for capes being enchanted via client modification (likely accompanied by packet injection)

-* some ct scripts that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit
+* ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit

-* a modification that will remove the code that keeps guards from detecting a character in stealth mode
+* ct file that will remove the code that keeps guards from detecting a character in stealth mode

-* a ps_game script that will prevent the service from crashing if a gm dismounts while invisible (reported by two admins)
+* ct file that will prevent the service from crashing if a gm dismounts while invisible (reported by two admins)

-* an ep5 ps_game that has been reversed to have no custom dll injections for those that don't want an item mall

 **notes**